dancormier/malloriepotaznick.com/src/pages/home/index.md

       - body: >-
           # Eating Disorders

           <img src="/img/i-yunmai-617618-unsplash.jpg" alt="image-description"
           />

-          Food and the way you look is a source of contention for you.
+          Food and the way you look is a source of frustration and stress for you.
 You're constantly worrying about your body and how much and what you've eaten, and have resorted to restricting what you eat, binge eating, counting calories and/or purging.
 You feel like you've tried everything to get your disordered eating habits under control to no avail, and you're left with feelings of frustration, shame, and guilt over your behaviors.
 You're not alone!
 With the help of therapy you